Recipes

 Sauerkraut is a “wild ferment,” which means the naturally occurring lactobacillus bacteria on the cabbage, and on your hands ferment the cabbage.
 No additional microbes are added.

 Eating fermented foods regularly has been shown to increase gut microbial diversity and decrease inflammatory markers in the gut.1 This sauerkraut recipe takes an already gut-friendly food like sauerkraut to the next level by adding turmeric and cumin seeds.
-Turmeric is known for helping to reduce gut inflammation and permeability, while cumin seeds can reduce gas and bloating.2,3

-This sauerkraut is great on top of salads, rice bowls, in soups, on top of stir-fries, with curries, eggs, and more.
+This sauerkraut is great on top of salads, rice bowls, soups, on top of stir-fries, with curries, eggs, and more.
 The possibilities are endless!

 Ingredients: